rossumai/docile/README.md

 ## Installation

 The following installation assumes you want to use the pre-computed OCR.
-If you want to (re)compute the OCR, you need to do additional installation steps described in [Pre-computed OCR](#pre-computed-ocr) section.
+If you want to (re)compute the OCR, you need to do additional installation steps described in [Pre-computed OCR](#pre-computed-ocr) section or [Run in docker](#run-in-docker).

 TLDR: On Mac OS X you can simply use:
 ```bash